hazelhkim/Problem-Solving/CTCI/Trees-and-Graphs/Graphs.md

 }

 ```
-- The Graph class is used beacuse, unlike in a tree, you can't necessarily reach all the nodes from a single node.
+- The Graph class is used because, unlike in a tree, you can't necessarily reach all the nodes from a single node.

 - You don't necessarily need any additional classes to represent a graph.
 An array (or a hash table) of lists ( arrays, arraylists, linked lists, etc.) can store the adjacency list.
 The graph above could be represented as: <br />
 0: 1 <br />